21+ Easy Ways To Build An Email List That Will Skyrocket By 140% In 1 Year

-Instead of providing one free piece of awesome content in exchange for an email address, why not 2?
+Instead of providing one free piece of awesome content in exchange for an email address, why not two?
 We asked ourselves that question and put it to the test.
-If you guys and gals like 2, why not 10?
+If you guys and gals like two, why not 10?
 10+?
 Heck 15?
 18?
 21?

 We use welcome gifts to provide free content to new folks reading CoSchedule blog posts.
-When we gave away just one checklist, our average conversion was 3.38%.
+For example, when we gave away just one checklist, our average conversion was 3.38%.
 Not bad, right?

-But when we switched to provide content bundles of 15 and scheduled the welcome gift to show up once every 5 days, conversions jumped to more than 6%.
+But when we switched to provide content bundles of 15 and scheduled the welcome popup to show up once every five days, conversions jumped to more than 6%.

 Now we’re showing the popup more often—and to more people—and it’s converting even higher than our former welcome gift.
 So, we’re getting lots more subscribers by bundling free blog giveaways.

 7. Host Webinars And Maximize Your Recordings

 That webinar drew in 566 subscribers to attend the live webinar.
 Which was pretty awesome.
 Then we tried hosting a webinar ourselves without a special guest:

 111 subscribers signed up for that initially.
 That’s a lot of work for 111 subscribers.

 So, we learned a few things about webinars that can help you build an email list: